Skip to content

 Buyer's Note

-Fine aquamarine is typically eye-clean, so you should expect a stone with no visible inclusions; visible flaws are a reason to keep looking rather than something to accept.
-Much aquamarine is gently heated to deepen and stabilize the blue, which is standard and accepted, and many stones are essentially untreated.
-Cut matters for how the color gathers, so favor a lively, well-proportioned stone over a large but pale window.
+Fine aquamarine is typically eye-clean, so you should expect a stone with no visible inclusions; visible flaws are a reason to look elsewhere rather than something to accept.
+Most aquamarine is heat-treated to deepen the blue and reduce green, a stable and accepted enhancement.
+Cut matters for how the color reads, so favor a well-proportioned stone that shows even blue across its face, since aquamarine is often cut in larger sizes that can look pale if shallow.

-With clarity rarely a compromise, color and cut can guide the whole choice, as the fine jewelry buying guide notes for clean, durable gems.
+Because clarity is rarely a compromise, you can let color and cut guide the whole choice, the kind of simplicity the fine jewelry buying guide prizes.

 Choosing the Setting and Metal